JefroB/retropie-radio/README.md

 }
 ```
 ### Step 4
 You can now run the retropie-setup script and install retropie-radio from binary or source.
-(It’ll be listed under individual emulators towards the bottom of the list.)
+(It’ll be listed under experimental emulators.)